 Showing up to a gig in Houston sporting white pride and white power clothing is a statement.
 That statement is, “I want others to be afraid of me.”
-White people, particularly those accused of abusing women and animals, make up the disproportionate number of shooters in America.
+White people, particularly those accused of abusing women and animals such as the White Oak Music Hall group, make up the disproportionate number of shooters in America.
 Racial violence perpetuated by whites in the name of white power is a growing terrorist movement.

 The roots of that movement cannot take hold in Houston clubs.
 They can’t be allowed to recruit or “just talk” or even exist unmolested.
 To do so is to side against all the people most likely to be in their crosshairs on the day their bigoted madness and America’s loose gun laws meet at the crossroads.